Zephaniah

 Welcome back and welcome to Year 6 Zephaniah!
 I’ve heard many lovely stories of your summers full of exciting adventures, so I hope you are well rested and ready for the chaos and fun of the new school year and final year at St Stephen’s.
 The first week back is always very busy for the pupils, parents and teachers and before you know it, it’s Friday and the first week is done.

-We have hit the ground running with our other subjects too, looking at learning how to work together in RHE and our heritage in Computing – a busy start to the term!
+We have hit the ground running with some of our other subjects too, looking at learning how to work together in RHE and our heritage in Computing – a busy start to the term!

 I am excited to be back teaching and am looking forward to the challenging yet fun work ahead – the pupils tell me they are too.
 As you may know already, the children are expected to sign their homework diaries every week on Fridays as this will prepare them for next year.
-The children also need to read every evening (even if only a couple of pages) and if you could sign saying they have done this, that would be great.
+The children also need to read every evening (even if only a couple of pages).

-Finally, we will be having our house captain elections Next Friday 15th.
+Finally, we will be having our house captain elections on Wednesday 18th September.
 Each house will have four Year 6 Captains who will help lead their houses in certain events and activities.
 Candidates will make a presentation to their Y6 Housemates on why they should be elected, which will presented to all of the lower years.
 Votes from each house will then be collated.
 This will take place next Friday afternoon, so they might like to start planning now – email any supporting PowerPoints to me on z.marchant@ststephensce.lbhf.sch.uk or upload to Google Classroom.
 Below is a job description and a few ideas that might help.

 House Captain’s Job Description